The NJ Cannabis Regulatory Commission (NJCRC) approved 68 conditional, adult-use cannabis cultivation and manufacturing licenses.

 NJ Kindness did not accept the award.
 The next highest-scoring applicant in South Jersey was PEMAA LLC, so they won the award.

-The NJCRC approved licenses of 44 awardees announced last year are still being investigated.
+The approved cannabis licenses of 44 awardees the NJCRC announced last year are still under the background investigation phase.
 They have submitted criminal history background checks and other documents to verify their applications.
 Brown noted their teams working to build out their facilities.
 He said they would like vertical cultivators operational within 18 months.
 They expect ownership to remain for a certain period post-award.

 “We may be getting closer to getting those cultivators online and serving patients,” he said.